neobourbaki/Library/database/X7QS6U6A/X7QS6U6A_1.md

 v = \sum_{i \in I} a_i v_i
 $$

-for a unique set of $a_i$'s, all but finitely many of which are zero.
+for a unique set of $a_i \in k$, all but finitely many of which are zero.